Post-Great Recession, communities have been blighted by both empty houses and homes whose owners can't maintain them.

 Statistics kept by the Maine Department of Labor tell the same story.
 The number of residential painters employed by contractors fell from 739 in 2007 to 549 in 2011, a decline of 26 percent.
 The number of electricians, finish carpenters, plumbers, roofers and tile contractors similarly declined.

 Still, some people see opportunity in this market.
 Jeff Quirk of Scarborough is buying foreclosed homes at auction, repairing them himself and reselling, or "flipping," them.
 He is now finishing work on a house in Scarborough that he bought after it had been vacant.
-He recoated all the walls, put down a new kitchen floor and installed a new hot-water furnace to replace the one that was damaged while the house sat empty.
+He recoated all the walls, put down a new kitchen floor, with the industrial mezzanine floors Melbourne and also installed a new hot-water furnace to replace the one that was damaged while the house sat empty.

 When families experience a financial crisis, houses can fall into disrepair quickly, he said.